Email best practices

 "Dear Ms. Henderson – As a retiree, we know how important it is to make sure your money stretches as far as possible.
 That's why Donald, your investment consultant, would like to discuss money management techniques that can ensure that your present and your future are as comfortable as they can be.
 Please call our offices to schedule an appointment at your convenience."

-LinkedIn performed an A/B test where they compared the use of statistics in headlines with click-through rates (CTRs).
+To prove just how effective data can be, LinkedIn performed an A/B test where they compared the use of statistics in newsletter headlines with click-through rates (CTRs).

 The two headlines read:

-They discovered that statistics have a significant impact, causing a 37% higher CTR and a 162% increase in impressions.
+They discovered that statistics have a significant impact, with Headline A producing a 37% higher CTR and a 162% increase in impressions.

-A practical email newsletter introduction is about drawing in the recipient and causing them to keep reading.
-And making a big statement in your intro does just that.
+A practical email newsletter introduction is about drawing in the recipient and encouraging them to keep on reading.
+And making a bold statement in your intro does just that.
 Using a striking statement evokes a response from your target audience and captures readers' attention.

 Here's an example from Sarah Peck's Startup Parent: